Segfavlt/villainDB/queries.md

   * Shown on site page: missions
   * Query Used in Project: "select mission.name, boss.name as bname $target_var $description_var from mission left join mission_description on mission.target=mission_description.target left join boss on mission.boss=boss.id order by mission.name"
-  * Used in php file: mission_display.php
+  * Used in php file: resources/php/mission_display.php
   * On line number: 14
   * Users restriction: villain only